What touched me; what I learned through; what I found odd

 And just for fun, visit the Cosmic Casting Office

-Highlight: Hearing Aretha Franklin and Tina Turner, sounding as good as they could possibly sound.
+Grammys Highlight Hearing Aretha Franklin and Tina Turner, sounding as good as they could possibly sound.
 How can it be that they still can sound like that, wow.

-Odd….How it bothered me to see Tina dressed as she was….not necessarily that it wasn’t age-appropriate but that somehow it did not represent the growth of the being that I know must have happened in the years between when she first did all those great songs and now.
+Grammys Oddity….How it bothered me to see Tina dressed as she was….not necessarily that it wasn’t age-appropriate but that somehow it did not represent the growth of the being that I know must have happened in the years between when she first did all those great songs and now.

-Odd….Cher from such a distance.
+Grammys Oddity….Cher from such a distance.
 Was it really her?
 That whole little round podium in the middle of the audience was odd.
 I could see people craning in their seats to look back at it….just odd choice, visually.

-Highlight and Odd: Kanye West in those huge white glasses, bouncing in the dark.
+Grammys Highlight and Odd: Kanye West in those huge white glasses, bouncing in the dark.
 Then, his surprising song about Mama.
 Touched me to the point of weeping.